New Slains Castle: Bram Stoker and Dracula

+Later History

+Shortly before 1900, Charles Hay, 20th Earl of Erroll, became an occasional visitor to the castle, spending most of his time in England.
+New Slains Castle was rented out as a high-class summer holiday residence, notably to Robert Baden-Powell in 1900, and Prime Minister H. H. Asquith in 1903 and 1908.
+Winston Churchill spent two nights at the castle in 1908 as a guest of H. H. Asquith.

-In 1916 the 20th Earl of Erroll sold New Slains, ending more than 300 years of occupation by the family.
+In 1916, the 20th Earl of Erroll sold New Slains, ending more than 300 years of occupation by the family.
 He had been impoverished by the lavish spending of the family fortune by his ancestors, an agricultural recession starting from the 1890s, and inheritance taxes.
 It was purchased by Sir John Ellerman, the wealthy but secretive owner of the Ellerman Lines shipping company, who never visited the castle.
 It was put up for sale again in 1922 and bought by Percy P. Harvey from London who then disposed of the land, although the castle remained unsold.

-The castle was then bought by Charles Brand Ltd, a Dundee-based demolition company who specialised in buying Scottish castle and mansions for demolition, and then making money from selling off masonry and other fittings.
+The castle was then bought by Charles Brand Ltd, a Dundee-based demolition company.
+The company specialised in buying Scottish castles and mansions for demolition, and had been active in the period between 1920 and 1969.
+For example, Scottish Environment Heritage lists 20 major properties demolished by the company between 1945 and 1969, including Panmure House in Angus.
+Charles Brand Ltd made money by selling off masonry and other fittings.

-The demolition went ahead in the summer of 1925.
-An advert headlined ‘Demolition of Slains Castle’ in the Aberdeen Press and Journal, 5 September 1925, listed various items for sale: ‘Battens, Flooring, sarking, slates, doors, windows, baths, wash hand basins, sinks, stable fittings, stone paving and other building materials’.

-Perhaps this had not gone well, because a new advert appeared notifying a sale at the castle on Saturday 17 April 1926.
+The demolition of New Slains Castle went ahead in the summer of 1925.
+The slates and lead were removed from the roof for resale.
+An advertisement headlined ‘Demolition of Slains Castle’ in the Aberdeen Press and Journal, 5 September 1925, listed various items for sale: ‘Battens, Flooring, sarking, slates, doors, windows, baths, wash hand basins, sinks, stable fittings, stone paving and other building materials’.
+Perhaps because of limited demand, a new advertisement appeared notifying a sale at the castle on Saturday 17 April 1926.
 Now included in the inventory were the following: panel doors (yellow pine), water closets, bedroom grates, granite sills and corners.